VST (album)

-VST is the first studio album by the Manila sound group VST & Company, released in 1978.
+VST is the debut studio album by the Manila sound group VST & Company, released on October 22, 1978.
 The lead vocalist, Vic Sotto, was not credited and does not even appear in the group's picture at the back of the album, but was thanked in the album credits along with Tito Sotto and Joey de Leon.

 Songs

 The album contained five of their biggest hits including the ballads "Ikaw ang Aking Mahal" ("You Are My Love") and "Ipagpatawad" ("Please Forgive") as well as the disco numbers "Awitin Mo at Isasayaw Ko" ("You Sing, I'll Dance"), "Disco Fever" and "Magsayawan" ("Let's Dance").

 Track listing

 Personnel

 According to the album's credits.